syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/Visual-Styles.md

 title: Visual Styles
 description: Visual Styles
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## Visual Styles
+# Visual Styles

 It determines the painting scheme to be used for drawing the control.